ebsksjk/Venera/README.md

 <img src="https://th.bing.com/th/id/OIG2.NKZTAfcTfxiSzuUPiUPP?pid=ImgGn" width="175">

+> Looking for our Sputnik Proxy?
+[Here is the source code](https://github.com/Mondei1/sputnik).

 # Venera

 A take on operating systems, using CosmOS.

 For instructions on how to compile executables for Venera, see VoPo/CompileGoodies/Readme.md.